 Per the BCSGA Constitution, the BCSGA Advisor for the Association is appointed by the College President of Bakersfield College.

-The Dean of StudentsDean of Students at Bakersfield College is the default BCSGA Advisor, if no alternative advisor is named.
+The Dean of Students at Bakersfield College is the default BCSGA Advisor, if no alternative advisor is named.

 The BCSGA Advisor and the Dean of Students may be used interchangeably.